nearapogee/simplec/README.md

     @import "simplec/summernote";
     ```

     Please note that this needs to be loaded after bootstrap.
+And to use
+    `@import` statements, you must use `.scss` files.

 ## Postgres

 Note you will need to do this in your production environment as well.

 On some operating systems, `pgcrypto` is in a separate `postgres` package,
 be sure to install that as well.

 The `pgcrypto` extension is required for the `gen_random_uuid()` function
 used to generate uuid primary keys.

 1. Create your application postgres user (matching database.yml)